nataliamfern/Weather-Bot/README.md

 # Weather-Bot
 Weather Bot was born out of a final project for an Introduction to Programming with Python class.
 The program provides current weather metrics for a specified location and helps you interpret them with recommendations.
+The code takes on a function-based structure due to the discussed class concepts.

 Summary:
 Weather is one of the most primal and universal concerns in humanity.
 It has the power to influence every person’s daily decisions.
 As a result, it is incredibly important for people to have an accurate, up-to-date weather forecast for them to make well-informed decisions about their plans.